Giants beat Padres, win NL West title on season's final day - NewsBreak

 Posey drove in three runs on a pair of singles and got his 1,500th career hit as San Francisco's division hopes came down to the final day.
 The Giants clinched the title in Game 162 after losing 3-2 in 10 innings a day earlier as Los Angeles won at night against NL Central champion Milwaukee.

-San Francisco wanted to earn it this way to dethrone the reigning World Series champion Dodgers, who could have forced a Monday tiebreaker with a win and a Giants loss.
-The Dodgers had won the last eight NL West titles since the Giants last did so nine years ago.
+San Francisco wanted to earn it this way to dethrone the reigning champion Dodgers, who could have forced a Monday tiebreaker with a win and a Giants loss.
+The Dodgers had won the last eight NL West titles since San Francisco took the division nine years ago.

+“It was our goal to win the West this year and we knew that could be a kind of lofty goal of where the projections were and where everybody thought we were going to end up," shortstop Brandon Crawford said.

 Manny Machado briefly made things interesting with a sacrifice fly in the fourth against Webb, who went unbeaten since May 5 at Colorado.
 He finished 10-0 after that loss but was coming off three straight no-decisions since beating the Cubs at Wrigley Field on Sept.
 12.